gregneagle/msa2023-chatbot/README.md

 ### Introduction
-This is a set of resources for experimenting with customize chatbots as I talk about in my MacSysAdmin 2023 presentation.
+This is a set of resources for experimenting with customized chatbots as I talk about in my MacSysAdmin 2023 presentation.

 The download contains a complete Python 3.10.11 distribution with all the Python requirements pre-installed.